JindouDai/H2H-GCN/README.md

 A Hyperbolic-to-Hyperbolic Graph Convolutional Network (H2H-GCN)
 ======================================================

-This repository includes the implementations of the proposed H2H-GCN for the link prediction and node classification tasks on the Disease dateset [1] in PyTorch.
+This repository includes the implementations of H2H-GCN for the link prediction and node classification tasks on the Disease dateset [1] in PyTorch.

 Before running the model, please create environment according to "requirments.txt".